 # 9 – The Wicker Man

-The lead single from Dickinson’s comeback album, 2000’s Brave New World it opened the album making it his official reintroduction to the band.
-Inspired by the cult horror film of the same name, it is classic maiden through and through.
-The return of Dickinson’s voice brought back the epicness that the band was known for, which was lacking on the Bayley-era albums.
+The Wicker Man was the lead single from Dickinson’s comeback album, 2000’s Brave New World.
+The song opened the album, making it his official reintroduction to the band.
+Inspired by the cult horror film of the same name, it is classic Maiden through and through.
+The return of Dickinson’s voice brought back the epicness that the band was known for.

 # 8 – Wrathchild